 These beautiful wild visitors can be deterred easily.

 The typical wild rabbits in the San Francisco Bay Area are jackrabbits (large hares, 6-9 pounds with long legs, large furry feet and very long ears with black tips), cottontails (about 15 inches long, brownish and black fur, and a large white tail), and brush rabbits (slightly smaller than cottontails—about 13 inches long, sooty colored fur, shorter rounded ears, bluish belly, and small, narrow, white tails).
-Rabbits of other colors and types could be domestic rabbits that were set free or strayed.
+Rabbits of other colors and types could be domestic rabbits that strayed.

 Rabbits are supremely efficient recyclers.
 The grasses that they eat are difficult to digest and thus they process their food twice.
 The soft black pellets that they first produce are consumed a second time, resulting in final small, hard pellets from which all nutrients have been extracted.

 Rabbits shelter in abandoned burrows dug by burrowing animals.
 They forage at dawn and dusk along the edges of fields and woods.
 Their excellent vision and hearing are needed to protect them from their many predators, including humans.

 Excluding rabbits from gardens: